Luxi-Zhao/appearance-mimicking-surfaces/README.md

-# Appearance Mimicking Surfaces
+# Appearance-Mimicking Surfaces
-This repo is an libigl style implementation of the [Appearance Mimicking Surfaces](https://cims.nyu.edu/gcl/papers/mimicking-2014.pdf) paper by Christian Schüller, Daniele Panozzo, and Olga Sorkine-Hornung.
+This repo is an libigl style implementation of the [Appearance-Mimicking Surfaces](https://cims.nyu.edu/gcl/papers/mimicking-2014.pdf) paper by Christian Schüller, Daniele Panozzo, and Olga Sorkine-Hornung.

 Appearance-mimicking surfaces are thin surfaces whose normals approximate the normals of a 3D shape.
 Commonly seen examples of such surfaces are bas-reliefs.
 Given a viewpoint and per-vertex depth bounds, the algorithm finds a globally optimal surface that preserves the appearance of the target shape when observed from the designated viewpoint, while satisfying the depth constraints.